Shah Baig

-Shah Baig is a Pakistani politician who has been a member of the Gilgit Baltistan Assembly since November 2020.
-He has also been the Leader of the Opposition in the Gilgit Baltistan Assembly from July 2015 to November 2017.
+Shah Baig is a Pakistani politician who had been a member of the Gilgit Baltistan Assembly from November 2020 to November 2025 and from June 2015 to June 2020.
+He had also been the Leader of the Opposition in the Gilgit Baltistan Assembly from July 2015 to November 2017.

 Political career

+Baig contested the 2009 Gilgit-Baltistan Assembly election from GBA-15 Diamer-I as a candidate of Muttahida Qaumi Movement (MQM), but was unsuccessful.
+He received 1,753 votes and was defeated by Basheer Ahmed Khan, a candidate of Pakistan Muslim League (Q) (PML(Q)).

+Baig was elected to the Gilgit-Baltistan Assembly from GBA-15 Diamer-I as a candidate of Jamiat Ulema-e-Islam (F) (JUI(F)) in the 2015 Gilgit-Baltistan Assembly election.
+He received 3,713 votes and defeated Fidaullah, a candidate of Pakistan People's Party (PPP).

-Baig contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-15 (Diamer-I) as an Independent candidate.
+He contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-15 (Diamer-I) as an Independent candidate.
 He won the election by the margin of 168 votes over the Independent runner up Muhammad Dilpazir.
 He garnered 2,685 votes while Dilpazir received 2,517 votes.
-After winning the election, Manwa joined Pakistan Tehreek-e-Insaf.
+After winning the election, Baig joined Pakistan Tehreek-e-Insaf.

+His party membership was terminated on 8 September 2025.

+He joined Istehkam-e-Pakistan Party (IPP) on 11 February 2026.

+He contested the 2026 Gilgit-Baltistan Assembly election from GBA-15 Diamer-I as a candidate of IPP, but was unsuccessful.
+He received 3,384 votes, placing fifth, and was defeated by Muhammad Dilpazir, an independent candidate.